Get

 Grooming ✂️

-This breed has a rough, wiry outer coat and a softer undercoat.
+This breed is known as double coated and has a rough, wiry outer coat and a softer undercoat.
 While Irish Wolfhounds do shed year-round, they don’t shed a ton.
 Thoroughly brushing them once a week will help immensely in keeping their coats free of dirt and any loose hair.
+Commonly used brushes for these coarse coated dogs are an undercoat rake followed by a pin brush.

 You’ll also want to bathe your Irish Wolfhound occasionally.
 They won’t require many baths, though, as overbathing could lead to duller coats and irritated skin.
 Due to their size, you may want to take them to your vet or a groomer for this.
 Otherwise, you might end up bathing them in the backyard!